 The determination of coverage will be based on the status of the individual tooth as well as the condition of the remaining teeth and supporting tissue.
-Factors considered include but are not limited to: medical necessity, periodontal condition, restorative prognosis, endodontic prognosis, missing teeth, and integrity of the opposing dentition.
+Factors considered include but are not limited to: medical necessity, periodontal condition, restorative prognosis, endodontic prognosis, missing teeth, integrity of the opposing dentition, and existing or proposed prosthesis in the same or opposing arch.